 National Ecosystem Assessment (2011) unless stated otherwise Species Quality Connectivity ^(b) and diseases.
-The abandonment of coppicing has resulted in increased shadiness, reductions in understorey and open space, and increases in deadwood (Kirby et al., 1998).
+The abandonment of coppicing has resulted in increased shadiness, reductions in understorey and one space, and increases in deadwood (Kirby et al., 1998).
 Substantial declines (26%) in ancient woodland The UK Biodiversity Indicator Report (JNCC 2012) suggests little or no change in the connectivity of broadleaved woodland per se between 1990 and 2007; with increases in the area of woodland being likely to improve connectivity.
 Conversely, between 1998 and 2007, there was a 6.1% decline in hedgerows, a 1.7% decline in total woody linear features, and a loss of parkland trees in GB (Carey et al., 2008), with likely negative effects on woodland connectivity across the wider landscape.
-Grey squirrel The area of woodland within or close to urban areas is likely to have increased following initiatives to increase 'urban forests'.
-In addition, the species uses suitable habitats within urban parks and gardens.
-High rates of supplementary feeding are also likely to increase the carrying capacity.
-Green corridor designated UK BAP Mosaic Habitat in 2010.
+Greysquirrel "urban forests" In addition, the species uses suitable babitats within urban parks and gardens.
+High rates of Green corridor designated UK BAP Mosaic Habitat in 2010.
 Grey squirrel densities in urban areas increase with level of urbanisation (Baker and Harris 2007).
-Pathogenic tree disease, e.g. to larch (Larix spp .) and pine (Pinus spp .) will affect habitat availability and key food resources.
+Pathogenic tree disease, e.g. to larch (Larix spp.) and pine (Pinus spp.) will affect habitat availability and key food resources.
 Recent habitat suitability models indicate that that grey squirrels exist in highly fragmented and functionally unconnected landscapes (Stevenson-Holt 2014).
 Connectivity is therefore unlikely to be important for this species.
 Beaver Improvements in some aspects of water quality following the banning of organochlorine pesticides, but widespread issues of diffuse particulate pollution and eutrophication.
 Impacts on beavers not yet clear.
-Hazel dormouse Substantial declines (26%) in ancient woodland indicator species between 1998 and 2007 in GB (Carey et al., 2008), The UK Biodiversity Indicator Report (JNCC 2012) suggests little or no change in the connectivity of broadleaved woodland per se between 1990 and 2007; with increases in the area of woodland being likely to improve connectivity.
+Hazel dormouse The key threats to semi-natural woodland are overgrazing, habitat fragmentation and isolation, invasion by non- native species, unsympathetic forestry practices, lack of appropriate management, air pollution and new pests and diseases.
+The abandonment of coppicing has resulted in increased shadiness, reductions in understorey and open space, and increases in deadwood (Kirby et al., 1998), and a reduction in carrying capacity for dormice.
+Substantial declines (26%) in ancient woodland indicator species between 1998 and 2007 in GB (Carey et al., 2008), indicative of declining woodland quality.
+Roadside plantings have increased available habitat in some areas as well as promoting linear connectivity.
+The UK Biodiversity Indicator Report (JNCC 2012) suggests little or no change in the connectivity of broadleaved woodland per se between 1990 and 2007; with increases in the area of woodland being likely to improve connectivity.
 Conversely, between 1998 and 2007, there was a 6.1% decline in hedgerows, a 1.7% decline in total woody linear features, and a loss of parkland trees in GB (Carey et al., 2008), with likely negative effects on woodland connectivity across the wider landscape.